 Coffee makers, popcorn poppers, and approved microwave ovens are the only cooking appliances permitted in residence hall rooms.
 All other cooking appliances, including toaster ovens, crock pots, hot plates, toasters, and grilling machines, are prohibited in residence hall rooms.
 A student who possesses an unauthorized cooking appliance will be instructed to remove it promptly.
+If prohibited items are found during fire inspections they will be abated by residence life staff.
 In residence hall kitchens, students may use the appliances provided for simple heating and baking.
 Due to local fire regulations, frying, grilling, and rotisserie cooking are strictly prohibited in residence hall kitchens.
 All students are required to have a meal plan unless they have Senior status, live in a designated kitchen suite or townhouse unit.